Sectors and Industries

 Food

-GS1 in Europe supports its member organisations and industry through several projects and activities.
-The main focuses are on one hand the GS1 standards on identification and capturing.
-On the other hand, it is data services, supporting the industry to have access to accurate and correct product information.
+We focus on two dimensions: on the one hand, GS1 standards for identification and capture.
+On the other hand, data services, supporting the industry to access accurate and correct product information.

 B2B2C

-EU 1169 and Food Labeling
+EU 1169 and Food Labelling

-The EU Regulation 1169/2011 on food labelling has had a huge impact of on all parties involved in the food supply chain.
+The EU Regulation 1169/2011 on food labelling has had a huge impact on all parties involved in the food supply chain.

 Fruit and Vegetables